mobilecoinfoundation/mcips/text/0042-partial-fill-rules.md

 An example partial fill flow goes like this:
 * Alice (the originator) has an output for 1500 MOB.
 Alice would like to trade up to 1000 MOB for MEOWB at a price of 10 MEOWB/MOB.
   Alice doesn't want the trade to happen unless the counterparty takes at least 0.1 MOB.
-* Alice creates an SCI using her 1500 MOB input.
+* Alice creates an SCI using her 1500 MOB input, with the following input rules:
   * She creates a required output to herself for 500 MOB
-  * She creates a fractional output to herself for 10,000 MEOWB
+  * She creates a partial fill output to herself for 10,000 MEOWB
-  * She creates a fractional change output to herself for 1000 MOB
+  * She creates a partial fill change output to herself for 1000 MOB
-  * She sets the `min_fill_value` to 0.1 MOB
+  * She sets the `min_partial_fill_value` to 0.1 MOB
 * Bob (the counterparty) sees this quote, and wants to trade 200 MEOWB for 20 MOB (+ transaction fee).
   * Bob adds this quote to the transaction builder, and indicates that he wants to fill 2% of the quote.
+    * The transaction builder, under the hood, adds the required output for 500 MOB, and two further outputs for Alice corresponding to the fractional output and fractional change outputs, based on what it sees in the input rules and the indication that he wants to fill 2%.
   * Bob adds an input worth at least 200 MEOWB + transaction fee.
   * Bob adds a change output with any MEOWB change to himself.
-  * Bob assigns a 20 MOB output to himself.
+  * Bob assigns a 20 MOB output to himself (funded by the SCI).

 When the transaction settles, Bob has paid net 200 MEOWB + transaction fee, and received net of 20 MOB.
 Alice has paid a 1500 MOB output, and received the 500 MOB required output, and a 980 MOB fractional output,